-Research and Creative Interestsjournalism practice, environmental communication, climate change, non-profit communications,
+Research and Creative Interestsjournalism practice, environmental communication, climate change, non-profit communications, science communication,

 Dr. Suzannah Evans Comfort (Ph.D., University of North Carolina, 2016) is an Assistant Professor in the Media School at Indiana University.
 Her research focuses on environmental communication, particularly the role of NGOs in influencing news about environmental issues.
 She has been published in numerous journals, including Science Communication and Environmental Communication.
 In 2015, she and her coauthors won the top faculty paper award in the Mass Communication & Society division of AEJMC.

 Comfort, S.E. and Blankenship, J. (2018).
 Curated journalism: A field theory approach to journalistic production by environmental non-governmental organizations.
 Journalism, https://doi.org/10.1177/1464884918786402

 Comfort, S.E.
 (2017).
 From ignored to banner story: The role of natural disasters in influencing the newsworthiness of climate change in the Philippines.
 Journalism, 1464884917727426.